quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 format of retry tokens or new tokens protected and encrypted using AES128-GCM.
 Each token includes a 96 bit randomly generated unique token number, and an 8 bit identifier used to get the AES-GCM encryption context.
-The AES-GCM encryption context contains a 128 bit key and a 96 bit AEAD IV.
+The AES-GCM encryption context contains a 128 bit key and an AEAD IV.
 There are three important security considerations for these tokens:

 * An attacker that obtains a copy of the encryption key will be able to decrypt